huggingface/transformers/docs/source/model_doc/mt5.rst

 Note: mT5 was only pre-trained on `mC4 <https://huggingface.co/datasets/mc4>`__ excluding any supervised training.
 Therefore, this model has to be fine-tuned before it is useable on a downstream task, unlike the original T5 model.
+Since mT5 was pre-trained unsupervisedly, there's no real advantage to using a task prefix during single-task fine-tuning.
+If you are doing multi-task fine-tuning, you should use a prefix.

 Google has released the following variants: